For the complete documentation index, see llms.txt. This page is also available as Markdown.

 • an active API key (see more about the API key here).
 The key value must be sent in every request in x-api-key header value.

 • a REST API / HTTP client.
-For example purposes, we will use Scalar embedded in the Smabbler Portal, but you can use any other client like Postmanarrow-up-right, Insomniaarrow-up-right, curlarrow-up-right, etc.
+For example purposes, we will use Scalar embedded in the Smabbler Portal, but you can use any other client like Postman, Insomnia, curl, etc.

 For the purpose of this example, the API client used is Scalar, which is embedded in the Smabbler Portal and can be accessed from the Home page under Useful links → API definition.